Ex-Coach Reacts to Kudus No. 10 Jersey Superstition: "Encourage His Growth Mindset"

 Why Sudan vs Ghana in Libya could be a 'blessing' for Otto Addo's Black Stars

-"The psycho-social pillar is an integral part of football and should not be underestimated.
+"The game of football fundamentally revolves around several pillars: the physical, technical, tactical, and psycho-social.
+The psycho-social pillar is an integral part of football and should not be underestimated.

 "It must be utilised from a coaching perspective to handle external pressures and superstitions, especially in the case of Kudus' No.10 jersey, where the inability to perform at the expected level is being attributed to superstition."

-Koffie, who is a CAF License 'A' certificate holder, went on to describe what he would do if he were in Otto Addo's position:
+Koffie, who is a CAF License A certificate holder, went on to describe what he would do if he were in Otto Addo's position:

 "As an experienced coach, I would guide Kudus and his teammates through what we call 'growth mindset' encouragement.